Fire breaks out at Santa's Enchanted Forest theme park

-SOUTHWEST MIAMI-DADE COUNTY - A fire broke out at Santa's Enchanted Forest theme park in Southwest Miami-Dade on Sunday night.
+MIAMI-DADE COUNTY, Fla. - A fire broke out at Santa's Enchanted Forest theme park Sunday night in southwest Miami-Dade County.

-The fire, which began around 7:30 p.m., could be seen from the southbound lanes of the Palmetto Expressway, including by one driver who took video of the blaze.
+The fire, which began about 7:30 p.m., could be seen from the southbound lanes of the Palmetto Expressway, including by one driver who took video of the blaze.

 Santa's Enchanted Forest sits inside Tropical Park and is scheduled to open Nov.
 1.